Rule Change: Completed

-On 16 June 2022, the Australian Energy Market Commission (AEMC) made a more preferable draft rule that amends the National Electricity Retail Rules (NERR).
+On 15 September 2022, the Australian Energy Market Commission made a more preferable final rule that amends the National Energy Retail Rules (NERR).

-The proposed changes introduce new measures to protect customers experiencing family violence.
-They promote certainty and transparency for customers and are proportionate and cost-effective for retailers.
+The final rule introduces new measures to protect customers experiencing family violence.
+They seek to promote certainty and transparency for customers and are proportionate and cost-effective for retailers.

 - Retailers have a separate family violence policy.

-- Retailers ensure staff can identify, engage appropriately and effectively with and assist customers affected by family violence.
+- Retailer staff must understand the nature and consequences of family violence and be able to identify, engage appropriately, and effectively with and assist customers affected by family violence.

-- Family violence be considered a potential cause of payment difficulties and hardship.
+- Family violence must be considered a likely cause of payment difficulties and hardship.

-- Before retailers take action to recover arrears from an affected customer, or sell the debt to a third party, they must take into account: the impact of debt recovery action on an affected customer and; whether other people are jointly or severally liable for the energy usage that resulted in the accumulation of arrears.
+- Before retailers take action to recover arrears of payment from an affected customer, or sell the debt to a third party, they must take into account: the impact of debt recovery action on an affected customer and whether other people are jointly or severally liable for the energy usage that resulted in the accumulation of arrears.

-- Retailers must not disclose confidential information about an affected customer to another person (and must procure their contractors and agents not to disclose this information) without the customer’s consent.
+- Retailers must not disclose confidential information about an affected customer to another person (and must procure their contractors and agents do not disclose this information) without the customer’s consent.

 - Retailers must take reasonable steps to identify and use a safe method of communicating with customers.
 Once identified this preferred method takes precedence over all other communication requirements in the retail rules.

-- Customers not be required to provide documentary evidence as a precondition for receiving family violence protections.
+- Customers cannot be required to provide documentary evidence as a precondition for receiving family violence protections.

 - A retailer and affected customer are not in breach of the standard or market retail contract if they communicate with each other using that customer’s preferred communication method.

-Under the draft rule, the changes would commence on 1 May 2023.
+The changes will commence on 1 May 2023.

 Family violence forum